BV-BRC/BV-BRC-Docs/docroot/tutorial/comprehensive_genome_analysis/comprehensive_genome_analysis.md

 ## Viewing the genome

 Private genomes that have been annotated in BV-BRC or PATRIC can be viewed directly from the annotation job, or through the workspace, or by using the Global Search function.
-Please refer to the Annotation service tutorial for instructions on viewing the genome using the View, CDS or Browser icons (https://alpha.bv-brc.org/docs/tutorial/genome_annotation/genome_annotation.html).
+Please refer to the [Genome Annotation Service Tutorial](../genome_annotation/genome_annotation.html) for instructions on viewing the genome using the View, CDS or Browser icons.

 ## CGA job results-download files